Is "warning: private attribute?" wrong?

 Doesn't sound great to me.

-#6 Updated by zzak (Zachary Scott) over 2 years ago
+#6 Updated by zzak (Zachary Scott) almost 3 years ago

 - Status changed from Open to Closed